Ernst Ulrich von Weizsäcker

-Youth and education
+Early life and education

 Born in Zürich, Switzerland, Weizsäcker spent his childhood in Zürich and Göttingen.
 In 1966, he graduated from Hamburg University with a Diplom in physics.
 In 1968, he obtained his PhD in biology from Freiburg University.

 Career

 In 1972, he was appointed full professor of biology at Essen University.
 In 1975, he was recruited as president of the then newly-founded University of Kassel.
 In 1981, he joined the United Nations in New York as director at the UN Center for Science and Technology.
 From 1984 to 1991 he headed the Institute for European Environmental Policy in Bonn.
 In 1991, Weizsäcker became founding president of the Wuppertal Institute, soon establishing itself as a leading environmental think tank.

 In 1998, he was elected a member of the German Bundestag for the Social Democratic Party (SPD) and was re-elected in 2002.
 As a legislator, he chaired the select committee on globalization (2000–2002) and the environment committee (2002–2005).
 After his decision not to run in the 2005 election, he became Dean of the Bren School of Environmental Science & Management at the University of California, Santa Barbara.
 He returned to Germany in 2009 where is his an honorary professor at Freiburg University.

 A bestselling author in Germany, his English language books include Earth Politics (1994), Factor Four: Doubling Wealth, Halving Resource Use (1995), Factor 5 (2009) and Limits to Privatization (2005).